Design Others Q&A

 A8

 There are two types of licenses; one is non-exclusive and the other is exclusive.
 The exclusive license must be registered at the JPO because of its exclusivity.
-If a licensor owns two rights to a Principal design and its Related design, he or she must grant an exclusive license at the same time to one licensee covering the two design rights (Art.
+If a licensor owns two rights to a Principal design and its Related design, he or she must grant an exclusive license covering all of these design rights at the same time to one licensee (Art.
 27).

 Q9Does the lapsing of the Principal design registration due to failure to timely pay an annuity fatally affect the Related design right?